Newington House: The garden

 Elements of the former house garden, and estate landscaping remain today.
 These include the outline of the formal carriage loop north of the house, isolated elements such as mature trees and an avenue of rainforest tree species and palms going north from the house towards the river.
 More detailed elements such as a pedestal and urn, east of the house on the edge of the former carriage loop also remain.
 Tree plantings lining the former carriage loop north of the house include Canary Island date palms (Phoenix canariensis), southern nettle trees (Celtis australis) and cotton palms (Washingtonia robusta) with their tall, clean trunks to 20m high.
 An avenue of trees towards the river comprises Bunya Bunya pines (Araucaria bidwillii), hoop pines (Araucaria cunninghamii), Moreton Bay figs (Ficus macrophylla), Canary Island date palms and swamp mahoganies (Eucalyptus robusta).
 The latter of these may be later plantings.
-Walkway planting dates to the 1860s-1900, the main period of popularisation and fashionability of these species, and their promotion by such public figures as then Directors of the Royal Botanic Gardens, Sydney, Charles Moore and Joseph Maiden.
+Walkway planting dates to the 1860s–1900, the main period of popularisation and fashionability of these species, and their promotion by such public figures as then Directors of the Royal Botanic Gardens, Sydney, Charles Moore and Joseph Maiden.
 These men provided such species to many public institutions such as hospitals.
 Cotton and Canary Island date palms were also commonly promoted species in this period.
 Close to Holker Street and the main entry are large specimens of Hill's fig (Ficus hillii) and Moreton Bay figs, transplanted from estate remnants to the east of the current entry driveway as part of a redevelopment of the main entry.
 These trees are at least of 1880s vintage but possibly older.
 Significance trees throughout the site include the extremely rare Schotia afra (Kaffir bean, Boer bean) and the surviving turpentines (Syncarpia glomulifera) which are likely to be indigenous to the site.

 Newington College

 At the Methodist Conference of 1862, the Rev John Manton proposed that a collegiate institute, "decidedly Wesleyan in character", be founded in Sydney.
 It was expected that the school would "be open to the sons of parents of all religious denominations", and on Thursday 16 July 1863, the Wesleyan Collegiate Institute opened with 16 boys and a small number of theological students.
 As no suitable buildings were available in Sydney at the time, Newington House was leased.
 Newington College, as the school soon became known, prospered during its time on the Parramatta River and in 1869 was the first Australian school to play rugby football (against the University of Sydney), and soon after was the first school in Australia to hold an athletics carnival.
-The Newington College Cadet Unit is the oldest corps in the Australian Army Cadets.
+The Newington College Cadet Unit is one of the oldest corps in the Australian Army Cadets.
 Expanding student numbers meant that more extensive premises closer to the city were required.
 A bequest, by John Jones, of land at Stanmore, saw the College move to the newly fashionable inner-city suburbs in 1880.
 By resolution of the College Council, the name Newington College was perpetuated on the new site, and Newington has remained at Stanmore ever since.